2026 Public Policy Priorities

 Promote Civility and Faith in the Democratic Process

 Saint John Paul II said that Democracy needs wisdom and virtue if it is to flourish.
-Pope Francis told Congress that the chief aim of politics is the common good.
-The MCC will encourage civility and bipartisan cooperation among elected officials, strong ethical standards for those in public office, respect for the rule of law, and measures that allow citizens to more fully participate in their government. “[R]esponsible authority also means authority exercised with those virtues that make it possible to put power into practice as service (patience, modesty, moderation, charity, efforts to share), an authority exercised by persons who are able to accept the common good, and not prestige or the gaining of personal advantages, as the true goal of their work.”
+Pope Francis told Congress that the primary purpose of politics is the common good.
+The MCC will encourage civility and bipartisan cooperation among elected officials, strong ethical standards for those in public office, respect for the rule of law, and measures that enable citizens to more fully participate in their government. “[R]esponsible authority also means authority exercised with those virtues that make it possible to put power into practice as service (patience, modesty, moderation, charity, efforts to share), an authority exercised by persons who are able to accept the common good, and not prestige or the gaining of personal advantages, as the true goal of their work.”
 (Compendium of the Social Doctrine of the Church, No. 410)